Tubeless Tire Mounting and Repair

 1. Install one tire bead on the wheel.

 2. Hang the wheel vertically with valve at either the three or the nine o’clock position.
 If the bike is mounted in a repair stand, the handlebar ends can be used as a hanger.
-Also useful is the PTH-1.
+The PTH-1 is also useful for this task.

 3. Pour sealant into the tire at the six o’clock position.
 Consult the sealant manufacturer’s instructions for amount of sealant to be applied.